tylerbutler/FluidFramework/.changeset/salty-tools-carry.md

 "__section": tree
 ---

-Cleanup of several tree and schema alpha APIs for content import and export
+Cleanup of several tree and schema alpha APIs for content import and export.

 A new `TreeSchema` type has been introduced which extends `SimpleTreeSchema` but contains `TreeNodeSchema` instead of `SimpleNodeSchema`.